Use low-salt detergent products

 Research shows that significant amounts of salt come from household detergents and cleaners; consider using liquid and low-salt products.

-Older water softener systems or water softeners out of adjustment waste salt, which is released to the environment.
+Older water softener systems or water softeners which are out of adjustment waste salt, which is released to the environment.
 If you are using more than 50 pounds of salt per month for a household of 4, your water softener may not be operating correctly.
-Please review our Water Softener Information page for more details.
+Please review our Water Softener Information Page for more details.

 Limit Garbage Disposal Usage

-Composting or disposing of food waste in the normal trash can reduce the salt released to the environment from food preparation and disposal.
+Composting (insert link to City composting page?) or disposing of food waste in the trash can reduce the salt released to the environment from food preparation and disposal.

 Reduce Salt in your Diet